What Compliance Regulations Apply to Senior Living Communities?

 The Consequences Are Real

-Senior living communities face the same exposure.
+Senior living communities face the same exposure as large healthcare systems.
 The size of your organization does not reduce your regulatory obligations.
 It reduces your ability to absorb the financial and operational impact of a violation.

 Do you know where your compliance gaps are?